For Institutional Partners

 Corporate Training & Consulting

 Training programs on RESPA, FDCPA, FCRA, FLSA, and consumer protection frameworks for legal, HR, and compliance teams.
-Delivered from the consumer side of the table, which is the perspective most institutions never see until it surfaces in a formal proceeding.
+Delivered by people who measure these frameworks from every side of the table, the vantage point most teams never see until a gap surfaces in a formal proceeding.
 Engagements range from one-time workshops to ongoing advisory relationships.

 Typical fit: Compliance teams · in-house legal · HR & payroll · risk management · internal audit